 There are few things worse than having bills come due without money in the bank to cover them.
-Really, if you’re budgeting properly, that should never happen.
+If you’re budgeting properly, that should never happen.
 But, for far too many of us, it is our reality more often than we would like to admit.
 That’s why we have put together a list of budgeting tips for Canadians to help reduce the stress of worrying about whether you have the cash to cover your expenses.

 What is budgeting?

 At its core, budgeting is the creation of a financial plan.
 But it’s more than just a plan.
 It is about looking at your overall income, your fixed expenses and your variable expenses.
-Then, creating a way to ensure you have enough money to live while saving for a rainy day and the future.
+Then, create a way to ensure you have enough money to live while saving for a rainy day and the future.

 Why is budgeting important?

-Having and maintaining good credit is vital qualifying for loans and mortgages.
-To get good credit, you need to use, maintain and pay off credit debt.
+Having and maintaining good credit is vital for qualifying for loans and mortgages.
+To get good credit, you need to use, maintain and pay off debt.
 In other words, you need to buy stuff.

 It might seem a bit backwards but yes, you need to spend to get credit and you need money to give you buying power.
 How do you do that?
 By budgeting – making sure you aren’t spending that which you don’t have.

 If you budget properly, money should always be available to pay bills.
-Quality budgeting will have you covered, even if an unexpected, significant, expense pops up.
+Quality budgeting will have you covered, even if an unexpected, significant expense pops up.

 This is one of the most important budgeting tips for Canadians.
 A very valuable way to avoid racking up debt and blowing your budget is to ensure you have a solid emergency fund.
-Your emergency fund should have money going into regularly to make sure you have a buffer should something happen.
+Your emergency fund should have money going in regularly to make sure you have a buffer should something happen.
 Even a well-managed budget can take a serious hit if you have unexpected expenses.
 You could be one car accident, roof repair or medical expense away from your budget going off the rails.

 Ensuring your emergency fund is well padded at all times will ensure your budget can absorb a bill payment you did not expect.
 A complete budget must include an emergency fund.